Blog Search Topics

 Also known as information technology security managers, these IT professionals help protect organisations against digital attacks.
 They’re also responsible for planning security backups and recovery processes in case of disaster.
 IT security professionals need to work with clients/in their workplaces to determine security needs, plan systems and processes, liaise with suppliers, and monitor service providers.

-Projections from the government’s Department of Education, Skills and Employment say that the number of positions available in this job area will rise by over 18% in the five years up to 2024.
+Projections from Jobs and Skills Australia say that the number of positions available in this job area will rise by over 12% in the five years up to 2028.
 Outside of IT jobs, very few jobs will experience this level of growth.
-To put it in context, total growth for all occupations is projected to be just over 8%.
+To put it in context, total growth for all occupations is projected to be just over 6.5%.

 Information security specialists are highly skilled, but because security evolves so quickly, they usually don’t have formal qualifications.
 Some may have certifications for certain products, but there is no degree requirement.
 A practical qualification such as a Certificate IV or Diploma may help an applicant stand out, or may be the key to help them to gain initial entry level work experience.
 Some graduates also say that doing a qualification helped with their problem-solving skills, or helped them realise weak spots and areas they needed more practice in.
 For higher paid jobs, the main test is more likely to be a practical challenge completed under supervision of an interview panel than a quiz about formal qualifications.